 The biggest take away from this news is for the developers where combining Linux and Chrome OS creates a great web development environment, making the process even easier for Android development.
 For instance, installing Android Studio on Chrome OS was a long process.
 Now, it takes a double-click.
 No need to use a terminal to download, move and unzip the file— download, click, and install.

 Even sharing files between Linux, Android, and Chrome OS is made a lot easier in the new ChromeOS.
 Now you can use the file manager to safely move files across Chrome OS, Google Drive, Android, and Linux.

 The new Chrome OS makes it easier to connect networking services between Linux and Chrome OS when it comes to port forwarding.
 Hence you can run a web server in the Linux container while debugging the same machine.

 This is yet another big leap for Linux.
-Earlier, Microsoft stirred the entire Linux community when they announced that they will ship a Linux Kernel with Windows.
-This year has been exciting and certainly can be called the Year of Linux!
+Earlier, Microsoft stirred the entire Linux community when they announced that they would ship a Linux Kernel with Windows.
+This year has been exciting and indeed can be called the Year of Linux!